jeehunkang/Consumer-Segmentation-Projet-Using-Python/README.md

 With propensity modeling through the feature importance analysis, I developed the algorithm to automatically choose the important features and analyze how these features are associated to the likelihood of the loan application.
 This was based on building the classifiers using logistic regression and random forest.

+# Interesting thing to know about this project

+Random Forest provided more accuate result than logistic regression.

 Data source: https://www.kaggle.com/dineshmk594/loan-campaign